mr-dev-dragon/MySQL-table/README.md

 <br>
 <br>
  # 1
- make sure that the databese doesn't have  a password
+ make sure that your php server or  the databese doesn't have  a password
  # 2
  creat a databese with name ahmed
  # 3